masig/ArduinoProject1/README.md

 PROJECT #2 - LCD PANEL

 Further, attempting to work the LCD panel in order to join the various projects.
+The LCD panel will be controlled by joystick.